Back to Blog Home

 Maximize Influence With Digital Marketing Campaigns

-So, manufacturers have a lot of content to manage — product portfolios, deep dive events, blogs, e-books, social media and a whole lot more.
+So, manufacturers have a lot of content to manage — product portfolios, deep dive events, blogs, e-books, social media and much more.
 But most manufacturers don’t operate alone in getting content out there.
-They lean on distributors and resellers to get the word out on products, solutions, materials, techniques and more.
+They lean on distributors and resellers to get the word out on products, solutions, materials, techniques, etc.

-To communicate with these key partners, manufacturers need to reach out where partners are willing to interact with the brand and open engaging dialogue with them.
+To communicate with these key partners, manufacturers need to reach out where partners are willing to interact with the brand and open engaging dialogue.
 Now, there are a lot of strategies for this, but often, this means having a social media marketing strategy in place.

-Social media marketing is the creation and distribution of content on social media platforms to promote your business.
-Having a strong social media marketing campaign can bring your business from a minor player to a global leader in your respective field.
+Social media marketing is creating and distributing content on social media platforms to promote your business.
+A strong social media marketing campaign can bring your business from a minor player to a global leader in your field.

-By using just three of the most popular social media platforms out there, a business can potentially reach over three billion users monthly.
+By using just three of the most popular social media platforms, a business can reach over three billion users monthly.
 This kind of reach is power unseen in communication before this era.

 A successful social media strategy includes several essential steps.
 First, it must conduct extensive research on consumers and audiences that will inform which social media platforms to use to connect with your audience, the tone of the content they like to engage with and overall engage audiences where they already are.

-Smart insights recommends integrating digital media immediately.
-Undergoing a digital transformation is a necessary step for most businesses to survive in the digital era.
+Smart Insights recommends integrating digital media immediately.
+Undergoing a digital transformation is necessary for most businesses to survive in the digital era.
 This transformation extends far beyond social media outreach.

 For instance, manufacturers can successfully engage with digital audiences.
 When working with distributors, digital engagement is paramount.
 For distributors to successfully move your products, they need an extensive understanding of the products in question.
 They must also understand market demand and demographic trends.

-There are many types of digital engagement that are helpful with distributors.
+Many types of digital engagement are helpful with distributors.
 Different approaches include having accessible customer service professionals, providing FAQs and other supply chain information, and coordinating for the supply chain management.
-Webinars, training and certification systems, and technical manuals and guides also fit into this category.
+Webinars, training and certification systems, and technical manuals and guides also fit this category.
 With tools such as Electronic Data Interchange, or EDI, it is easy to coordinate and collaborate with distributors.
 This partnership allows automated processes to handle the heavy lifting and uses data analysis to organize the relationship between you and your distributors.

 Why Manufacturing Needs Effective Digital Marketing

-Effective digital marketing strategies are vital to success in the current business era.
-Managing content for digital channels doesn’t have to be hard, but there are tools that make its management much much easier.
-With the right tools, processes and structure in place, you can maintain an edge and stay competitive.
+Effective digital manufacturing industry content marketing strategies are vital to success in the current business era.
+Managing manufacturing website content for digital channels doesn’t have to be hard, but some tools make its management much, much easier.
+With the right tools, processes and structure, you can maintain an edge and stay competitive.

 If you organize your business’s digital marketing campaigns from the top down and ensure a consistent and uniform message throughout, maximizing audience outreach and growth becomes nearly an automatic process.